3scale/pisoni/README.md

     $ bundle install
     $ bundle exec rake

-If you want to generate new ones (or responses changed), you need to have a working instance of backend server with a freshly cleared database and you can run it like this:

-    $ bundle exec rake ci

-You will need to start backend's database beforehand.
-If you don't want to take care of those details, just use the `script/ci` script to have everything set up for you (including cleaning up).

-Note that this relies on a local backend gem, which may or may not be what you need for testing.
+You can also test core against a different backend instance.
 Use the environment variable `THREESCALE_CORE_INTERNAL_API` to point the tests to your running backend instance:

-    $ THREESCALE_CORE_INTERNAL_API=http://172.17.42.1:8081/internal bundle exec rake ci
+    $ THREESCALE_CORE_INTERNAL_API=http://172.17.42.1:8081/internal bundle exec rake

 > Note: the external IP address depends on the provider.
 Docker uses `172.17.42.1` while VirtualBox uses `10.0.2.2`.

+You can also test core against the latest backend image available in quay.io, instead of testing against the code under `../backend`.
+Instead of creating the containers like described above, you just need to run:

+    $ make test

 #### Setting up the environment for testing